 Romania is one of Central Europe’s most beautiful but least explored countries and remains more fascinating because of it.
 The Transylvania region offers a tapestry of tourist attractions, from traditional gypsy villages and fairy-tale castles to the majestic Carpathian Mountains, the source of nearly 98% of the county’s rivers.

 Steppes Travel emphatically believes that travel in Romania is best in the company of a good guide.
 To that end, we have hand-picked the very best guides to ensure you get the most out of your visit to Romania.
 Our guides know the must-see sights, the off the beaten path gems, the hiking trails, the best places to eat, and also, more importantly, know the right people.
 For example, as they are wary of outsiders, it would be all but impossible to visit a Roma community without a guide.
 Our guides are old friends having attended weddings and funerals and able to open the door to a wonderful people, their folklore and their traditional crafts.

 What to expect on your holiday or tour to Romania

-Historically the buffer state between the Habsburgs and the Ottoman Porte, Transylvania was once a semi-autonomous part of the Kingdom of Hungry.
+Historically the buffer state between the Habsburgs and the Ottoman Porte, Transylvania was once a semi-autonomous part of the Kingdom of Hungary.
 Now part of Romania, this fledgling kingdom has absorbed a diversity of cultures including Hungarians, Saxons, Romanians, Jews, Armenians, Swabians and Roma.
-This blend of cultures, architectural styles and traditions makes Transylvania a fascinating destination.
+This blend of cultures, architectural styles and traditions make Transylvania a fascinating destination.